 If the strap on a chain wallet bag feels too long on you, they are actually one of the easiest styles to adjust either by criss-crossing the straps once underneath the flap, or by using a chain shortener clip.

-I’ve always adored the iconic retro-inspired tassel bags, but they’re made with smooth leather (which is delicate and scratch-prone, even according to their sales associates) instead of pebbled.
+I’ve always adored the iconic retro-inspired tassel bags, but they’re usually made with smooth leather (which is delicate and scratch-prone, even according to their sales associates) instead of pebbled.
 I returned a larger YSL tassel bag years ago for that reason, but on a smaller size, the smooth leather felt more manageable for me.

-Maintenance concerns aside, my gift to self for Christmas was the Kate tassel WOC in cream and gold!
+Maintenance concerns aside, my gift to self for Christmas was the Kate smooth tassel WOC in cream and gold!
 For a first bag, though, I’d still highly recommend a pebbled leather WOC, which has proven for me over the years to be versatile, durable and low-maintenance!
-(2019 update: so far I have not had issues with my Kate bag in smooth leather)
+(2020 update: so far I have not had issues with my Kate bag in smooth leather)

 2. CHANEL BOY BAG